What is a House in Multiple Occupation?

 - Landlords wishing to create or increase numbers to a HMO for 7 or more occupants anywhere in the district must apply for planning permission before letting the property.

 Where planning permission has not been granted these properties may be subject to planning enforcement action.
 It is advised that prior to making any planning applications, that pre-application advice is sought from the Planning Team.
-The Private Sector Housing Team cannot advise on planning application outcomes.
+The Private Sector Housing Team cannot advise on planning application matters.

 Additional safety and management requirements